YoSTEALTH/Shakti/README.rst

 Work in progress...
 This project is in early ``planning`` state, so... its ok to play around with it but not for any type of serious development, yet.

-Bug
----

-Currently there is a bug running around causing ``Segfault`` on higher volume e.g. `SQE(1024)`, not really sure what causes it.
-If you find it do let me know ;)

 Requires
 --------